Skip to main content

 • Approximately 15% of children, and a smaller percentage of adults who are diagnosed with STEC infection develop a potentially life-threatening complication known as hemolytic uremic syndrome (HUS).

-• Clues that a person is developing HUS include decreased frequency of urination, feeling very tired, and losing pink color in cheeks and inside the lower eyelids.
+• Clues that a person is developing HUS include decreased frequency of urination, feeling very tired, and losing pink colour in cheeks and inside the lower eyelids.
 Persons with HUS should be hospitalized because their kidneys may stop working and they may develop other serious problems.
 Although many persons with HUS recover within a few weeks, about 50% need dialysis and some suffer permanent damage or die (about 5%).

 • Although pathogenic E. coli are usually gone from the feces by the time symptoms disappear, they can go on being excreted in stools for weeks or months.
 Careful hand washing is important to prevent the spread of this illness, and people who work in high risk occupations may need to provide stool samples free of the bacteria before returning to work.